 UK brand Cossac use organic cotton, Tencel and modal to make garments in ISO and GOTS-certified factories in Portugal and Turkey and they say that they regularly travel to their factory partners to make sure the processes are overseen and are compliant with ethical production standards.
 They keep paper waste to a minimum and their business cards, swing-tags and boxes are made from recycled paper.

 Zola Amour‘s long-lasting capsule wardrobe garments are ethically handmade in the UK from natural, certified organic certified fabrics and textiles given a second life.
 From the recycled polyester zips on their trousers to the shell buttons used to fasten their shirts, they claim that every item is considered by ensuring all the materials used are fully biodegradable or recyclable.
 They also use GOTS organic cotton threads to stitch.
-I did notice that they used OEKO-TEX bamboo fabric, stating that it’s biodegradable.
-Based on my research only bamboo fabric made by the company Lenzig is done so using a closed loop system that doesn’t result in toxic waste.
-Also I’ve never found evidence that any bamboo fabric is biodegradable.
+I did notice that they state that their OEKO-TEX bamboo fabric is biodegradable.
+I have never come across research that has established this to be the case.

 Ascension Clothing in the UK offer very well priced certified organic cotton t-shirts manufactured solely using renewable green energy generated from wind and solar power in fairly traded factories and printed with environmentally friendly processes.
 They also donate 10% of their gross profits to charity.